 The fact that it pretends (at times to scare me) to be too big, is a sign of healing, in my humble opinion

-Stay with me on this, send me your thoughts, provide your impressions.
+Stay with me on this, my Silent Story, send me your thoughts, provide your impressions.
 I’m here to share this with you, I’m committed to making this happen.

 So far, the responses have been kind, thank you, and one response was unkind – shockingly and aggressively unkind.
 But oh well.
 I’m not doing this for attention.
 I’m 41 now, and I know that I’m allowed to create for/from my heart, and not assume others will connect with what I create.

 2) Compassionate Nature for the Wild Tenderness Collection

 Today I have a new addition for the collection… Compassionate Nature.
 Here is her story:

 In October, an American Robin died in my hands.
 I was at work in my studio when I heard a terrific crash on my upper entry window.
 I found him on the sidewalk, knelt down and scooped him up.
 His fellows were going crazy in the tree above us.

 Using my thumb to stroke his head, I told him he was going to be okay, over and over.
 But mostly said to him “I’m sorry”, over and over.
 I promised to keep my entry way light turned on.
 I said, “you just need a moment, you are going to be okay, just breathe, just take a moment…” and he sat, and his heart was steady, and he was just chilling.
 Looking at me.
 His beak started opening and closing a bit, just barely, and for a second I thought he might recover suddenly and bite me.
 I still held him and kept talking. “you just let me know when you are ready to fly, and I’ll let you go…”.
 Keeping him warm and comfortable and giving him gentle sounds felt very important.